SideStore/SideStore-Docs/developers/sources/guide.md

 ## Sending out news

-Please note that the "news" array is not required to be a valid AltStore Source.
+Please note that the "news" array is not required to be a valid AltSource.

 ```json
 "news": [